bingeli1212/nitrile-preview/doc/DOC-diagram.md

 configuration parameters in the middle of other drawing commands are not recommended and may result in distorted picture.

-+ config grid <string>
++ config nogrid 1

-  Set to a string expressing how the background grid lines are to be drawn.
-The valid values are "boxed", "grid", or "none".
-  The default value is an empty string, in which case it is the same as "grid".
+  Set to a 1 to disable the grid.

 + config barlength <number>
   The default length of the bar (grid unit).
 The default value